alexanderknysh/montecarlo/README.md

 ## How to run

 Make sure that MPI is supported by the compiler you use.
-In order to run code clone project repository, go in project folder and then build, compile and run:
+In order to run the code clone project repository, go in project folder and then build, compile and run:
 ```
 $ git clone git@github.com:alexanderknysh/hpc-final-project.git
 $ cd hpc-final-project